keerin/keerin.github.io/_posts/2016-05-17-daily-update-15.md

 * Database Setup - NEW
 * Working in the Console

-Loking forward to getting stuck into level two tomorrow.
+Looking forward to getting stuck into level two tomorrow.
 No reason I can't do a level a day for the week.
 There are five levels.